ABI-Software/ABIBook/PMR/PMR-workingwithworkspaces.rst

 .. _teaching instance: http://teaching.physiomeproject.org/

-All models in the Physiome model repository exist in :term:`workspaces`, which are `Mercurial <http://mercurial.selenic.com/>`_ repositories that can be used to store any kind of file.
+All models in the Physiome Model Repository exist in :term:`workspaces`, which are `Mercurial <http://mercurial.selenic.com/>`_ repositories that can be used to store any kind of file.
 Mercurial is a distributed version control system (DVCS).

 In order to create your own workspaces, you will first need to create a repository account by registering at `models.physiomeproject.org <http://models.physiomeproject.org>`_.
 Near the top right of the repository page there will be links labelled *Log in* and *Register*.
 Click on the register link, and follow the instructions.

-Workspaces in the physiome model repository are permanent once they are created.
+Workspaces in the Physiome Model Repository are permanent once they are created.
 There is a `teaching instance`_ of the model repository which may be used for *experimenting* with PMR without worrying about creating permanent workspaces that might have errors in them.
 Users accounts from the main PMR instance will be copied to the `teaching instance`_ each time it is recreated, but users may register for an account just on the `teaching instance`_ if they prefer.
 Such accounts will need to be recreated each time the teaching instance is recreated.

 .. include:: PMR-teaching-instance-warning.rst

 .. _PMR-creatingNewWorkspace: